em-s-h/tsk/README.md

 ### Bash completions

-1. Copy the contents of the file `tsk.sh`
+1. Copy the contents of the file `tsk_completions.bash`
-2. Paste it in your .bashrc file or a file that is sourced by it
+2. Paste it in your .bashrc file or in a file that is sourced by it

 ## Building from source